arnorhs/arnorhs-packages/pkg/verbose-proxy/README.md

 npx verbose-proxy
 ```

-Or you can install it globallyo
+Or you can install it globally

 ```sh
 npm i -g verbose-proxy